kentarokamiyajp/dbt-bigquery-cloud-composer-tutorial/README.md

 ## 4. Run DBT tasks from the GCE instance

-1. Login to the GCE instance
+1. SSH to the GCE instance

 2. Execute the dbt_debug.sh and dbt_run.sh